Special Educational Needs and Disabilities

 At Trinity, we have a commitment to ensuring equal access to the premises and the curriculum, for those who use a wheelchair or who are disabled in anyway.
 Our school is well equipped for meeting a variety of needs, both in terms of support staff, special equipment, and targeted learning resources.
 We work closely with a variety of external support services, providing a partnership which gives the very best opportunities for each child.
 We have, for example, worked closely with the Hearing Impaired Service and have modified our buildings to make better provision for children using hearing and radio aids.
 The school’s SENDCo (Special Educational Needs and Disabilities Co-ordinator) manages provision for the appropriate inclusion of every child.

-Our Special Educational Needs Co-ordinator (SENDCO) is Mr Andrew Webster.
+Our Special Educational Needs Co-ordinator (SENDCO) is Mr A. Webster.

 SEND Code of Practice